-As part of a range of activities to develop, promote and sustain a whole system public health approach to violence prevention, in 2020/21 the Merseyside VRP funded a range of programmes, including the development and piloting of the school-based Mentors in Violence Prevention (MVP) programme.
+As part of a range of activities to develop, promote and sustain a whole system public health approach to violence prevention, in 2020/21 the Merseyside VRP funded programmes, including the development and piloting of the school-based Mentors in Violence Prevention (MVP) programme.
 MVP is a school-based violence prevention programme, with a particular emphasis on gender-based violence, which aims to increase non-violent bystander intervention through a peer education approach to inform and empower individuals to become proactive bystanders in the face of violence.
 The peer education model is implemented by training students in Key Stage 4 to be mentors and deliver the MVP programme to Key Stage 3 mentees.
-To date implementation has begun in nine out of the ten pilot schools across Merseyside with implementation in all ten schools due to recommence with the recent re-opening of schools.
+For the 2020/21 academic year implementation begun in nine out of the ten pilot schools across Merseyside.
 The current study aimed to conduct a process and outcome evaluation of the MVP programme being piloted in the ten Merseyside schools to monitor, document and describe the development and piloting of the programme and to assess the perceptions and impacts of the programme on mentors, mentees and the whole school.
-This interim report includes findings from interviews with MVP school development officers (youth workers from the MYA, the organisation commissioned to deliver MVP) and pre and post training surveys with the mentors.
-A final report will follow in August 2021 and is anticipated to update findings in the current report, and include additional information from focus groups with the mentors, interviews with school staff and pre and post programme surveys with the mentees.
+This report includes findings from interviews with MVP school development officers (youth workers from the Merseyside Youth Association [MYA], the organisation commissioned to deliver MVP), pre and post training surveys with the mentors, post programme surveys with mentees, and a school staff survey.

-Emerging findings suggest a number of key learnings about the process and impacts of MVP implementation to date in the pilot schools.
+Findings suggest a number of key learnings about the process and impacts of MVP implementation to date in the pilot schools.
 Overall, and despite significant challenges with COVID-19 causing school closures, perceptions of the implementation and the impact of the programme have been overwhelmingly positive.
-Whilst further evaluation data from other key participants, such as school staff, is needed, reports from school development officers suggest implementing the programme in Merseyside schools is feasible and the programme is adaptable to the Merseyside local context.
+Reports from school development officers and school staff suggest implementing the programme in Merseyside schools is feasible and the programme is adaptable to the local context.
 Adaptations to programme content and delivery included: inclusion of mental wellbeing and resilience components; identifying school specific issues and delivering optional modules based on these issues (e.g. racism); adaptation of the core content to the local Merseyside context (e.g. aligning sessions to PSHE outcomes and including Merseyside statistics on violence); and, delivering the programme based on individual school preferences and within COVID-19 restrictions (e.g. delivering training online).
 Survey findings suggest that mentors really enjoyed the concept of MVP, including the subject content and peer-education model of delivery.
-Crucially, early findings suggest some important significant changes in mentors' attitudes and knowledge of the bystander approach to violence prevention.
-In addition a number of other positive short-term outcomes for mentors were identified including increases in leadership skills, confidence, positive peer relationships and school participation, and measures of resilience factors, including self-esteem, problem solving skills, empathy and goals and aspirations.
-Overall, findings to date support the continued implementation of MVP in the pilot schools as planned, and provides initial early evidence that MVP could be successfully rolled out to more schools across Merseyside in the next academic year.
-A quote from one of the mentors provides one of the best reflections on the pilot programme and its impact to date:
+Crucially, findings suggest some important significant changes in mentors' attitudes and knowledge of the bystander approach to violence prevention.
+In addition, a number of other positive short-term outcomes for mentors were identified including increases in leadership skills, confidence, positive peer relationships and school participation, and measures of resilience factors, including self-esteem, problem solving skills, empathy and goals and aspirations.
+Reports from school staff and mentors, and findings from the mentee post programme survey, suggested that the programme was positively received by the mentees; in particular they liked that it was delivered by fellow students rather than teachers.
+Staff felt the programme had improved mentees' knowledge of violence, whilst mentors reported that mentees had come to recognise them around the schools and felt this could be a way for mentees to get support if they did not want to talk to an adult.
+Overall, findings to date support the continued implementation of MVP in the pilot schools, and provides evidence that MVP could be successfully rolled out to more schools across Merseyside in the 2021/22 academic year.
+A quote from one of the mentors provides a fantastic reflection on the pilot programme and its impact to date: